ajayraju999/Real-world-Data-Extraction-in-Digital-Gauges-using-Computer-vision-and-Tensorflow/README.md

 ## Prerequisites,Installation and setup:
+* You can install the TensorFlow Object Detection API either with Python Package Installer (pip) or Docker, an open-source platform for deploying and managing containerized applications.
+* For running the Tensorflow Object Detection API locally, Docker is recommended.
+If you aren't familiar with Docker though, it might be easier to install it using pip.
+* You can also clone directly using git ,git clone https://github.com/tensorflow/models.git
 * Anaconda Python 3.7 (Optional)
 * Go to https://www.anaconda.com/products/individual and click the “Download” button ,Download the Python 3.7 64-Bit Graphical Installer or the 32-Bit Graphical Installer installer, per your system requirements.